NikolaVucic005/La-Liga-Top-3/README.md

 # La Liga Top 3

 **La Liga Top 3** is a simple, static webpage showcasing the top three football clubs in Spain’s La Liga.
 Built using HTML and CSS, this project highlights key information and visual styling for
-Atlético Madrid, FC Barcelona, and Real Madrid.
+Atletico Madrid, FC Barcelona, and Real Madrid.

 # Project Overview